Yasmani Grandal Preview, Player Props: White Sox vs. Rockies

-The Chicago White Sox, including Yasmani Grandal (.167 batting average in his past 10 games), take on starter Kyle Freeland and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+The Chicago White Sox, including Yasmani Grandal (.129 batting average in his past 10 games), battle starter Chris Flexen and the Colorado Rockies at Coors Field, Sunday at 3:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rockies.
+He had a hitless performance in his last game (0-for-4) against the Rockies.

 Yasmani Grandal Game Info & Props vs. the Rockies